lahiru04/screen_color_sync/README.md

 3. Connect the NeoPixel LED strip to the Arduino board.
 4. Upload the Arduino code to the board using the Arduino IDE. (screenCap1.ino )
 5. Open the application.
-6. Click on the start button and screen trac button to capture the screen colors and visualize them on the LED strip.
+6. Click on the open port button and screen track button to capture the screen colors and visualize them on the LED strip.
-7. Click on the stop button to stop capturing the screen colors.
+7. Click on the close port button to stop capturing the screen colors.

 ## Limitations